|

 fully understanding what it means to

-be true followers of Jesus Christ --
+be true followers of Jesus Christ,

-specifically in the relational
+that is, specifically in the relational

 context and process of the